 BOA Steakhouse (Pier/Ocean Ave.) – BOA Steakhouse, a modern American steakhouse with ocean views, has completed a multi-million-dollar renovation led by the efforts of partner Philip Cummins and the design team at Innovative Dining Group.
 The refresh includes significant exterior and interior updates to give the restaurant a fresh, classic “beach house” look that pays homage to the surrounding environment given its tranquil beachside location.

-Koala Matcha (Wilshire Blvd.) – Koala Matcha is a new Aussie-style beverage café operating out a pick-up window attached to Gramercy restaurant on Wilshire Boulevard.
+Koala Matcha (Wilshire Blvd.) – Koala Matcha is a new Aussie-style beverage café operating out a pick-up window on Wilshire Boulevard.
 Started by Australian native Monica Foley, the café sells handcrafted iced matcha lattes infused with collagen to help fight aging and plump the skin.
 With a recipe created and perfected down under, Koala Matcha brings the Aussie way of enjoying green tea and the secret to glowing skin to California.

 Prima Cocina (Montana Ave.) – Prima Cocina, a Baja-inspired restaurant, has landed in the Montana Avenue shopping district.
 A reflection of the spirit and essence of Baja, California, Prima Cocina’s menu blends elements of the deep culinary heritage of mainland Mexico with the lighter ocean-inspired, unique coastal cooking of the Baja peninsula, fused with the natural, produce-driven approach of California cuisine.
 Vibrant fresh herbs, smoky dried chilies, fresh seafood, bright salads, savory tacos, and a focus on grilled food express these regional inspirations.